brython-dev/brython/www/doc/en/faq.md

 __A__ : this is because of the way Brython implements the "import" mechanism.
 When a script has to import module X, Brython searches for a file or a package in different directories : the standard library (directory libs for Javascript modules, Lib for Python modules), the directory Lib/site-packages, the directory of current page.
 For that, Ajax calls are sent to the matching urls ; if the file is not found, the 404 error message is written in the browser console, but the error is caught by Brython which goes on searching until it finds the module, or raises `ImportError` if all paths have been tried with no result

-__Q__ : why does this message show in the browser console : "Synchronous XMLHttpRequest on the main thread is deprecated because of its detrimental effects to the end user's experience.
-For more help http://xhr.spec.whatwg.org/" ?
+__Q__ : _why does this message show in the browser console : "Synchronous XMLHttpRequest on the main thread is deprecated because of its detrimental effects to the end user's experience.
+For more help http://xhr.spec.whatwg.org/" ?_

-__R__ : this is also related to imports, or to file reading.
+__A__ : this is also related to imports, or to file reading.
 To achieve these operations, Brython uses _blocking_ Ajax calls : an imported module must be loaded before it can be used.
 Browser vendors should normally not remove blocking calls any time soon.

+__Q__ : _is it possible to precompile Brython scripts, in order to reduce execution time ?_

+__A__ : Brython is designed to be as simple to run as Javascript : put Python code in a `<script>` section of an HTML page, load the page, edit the code, reload the page, etc. It is not like other projects where the Python code is translated to Javascript by a CPython script, so for each modification you have to run this script before reloading the page.

+Another reason why it is a not a good idea to precompile Brython is that the generated code is typically 10 times bigger than the original Python source - this is the price to pay for compliance with the language specification.
+The page would take longer to load, and we haven't found that this would be faster than compiling on the fly.

 __Q__ : _why use the operator `<=` to build the tree of DOM elements ?
 This is not pythonic !_